Emotional Support Animal (ESA)

 - Indicate the length of time in treatment for the disability.

 - Provide appropriate documentation that an ESA is necessary and prescribed in the plan of care for the disability documented above.
-(Length of time of treatment requires five documented appointments over no less than three months.)
+(Length of treatment time requires five (5) documented appointments within a minimum of at least three (3) months preceding the request for an ESA.)

-- Confirm that the animal is being prescribed as part of an ongoing treatment (i.e. counseling plan) for the individual or is a pet that is believed to have a beneficial effect for the individual while they reside on campus.
+- Confirm that the animal is being prescribed as part of an ongoing treatment (i.e., counseling plan) for the individual or is a pet that is believed to benefit the individual while they reside on campus.

 - Explain what symptoms will be reduced by having an ESA.